MabelChan2023/DVD-Rental-SQL/README.md

 the rental duration average of all films</li><br>
   <li>Retrieve the inventory number of each film in ascending order</li><br>
   <li>Retrieve the address id, name, district, phone of Canada customer with total payment amount in descending order</li><br>
-  <li>Retrieve Comedy films with film length longer than 100 mins
+  <li>Retrieve the average rental payment of Comedy films in April in descending order with film length longer than 90 mins</li><br>
-and average rental payment higher than 5 in April in descending order</li><br>
   <li></li><br>
   <li></li><br>
   <li></li><br>